 Systemic conditions associated with Hermansky-Pudlak syndrome include:

-- Bleeding tendency (platelet dysfunction)
+- Bleeding tendency due to platelet dysfunction

 - Lung fibrosis, which may lead to reduced life expectancy